Codecademy/docs/content/dart/concepts/iterable/iterable.md

   - 'paths/computer-science'
 ---

-An **iterable** is a collection of elements that can be accessed sequentially.
-Dart uses the Iterable<E> abstract class to represent iterable objects.
+An **iterable** is a group of elements which can be retrieved sequentially.
+Dart makes use of the `Iterable<E>` abstract class for representing iterable objects.
+The elements inside these objects can be traversed using the `for-in` loop.

-An iterable object has an iterator getter that returns an iterator object.
-The iterable object uses the iterator to step through its elements.

-Each time you access the iterator getter, the iterable object returns a new iterator.
-For this reason, you can create more than one iterator from the same iterable object.
+An iterable object consists of an iterator getter, which returns an iterator object.
+The returned iterator is then used by the iterable object for element traversal.
+Each time the iterator getter is accessed, a new iterator is returned by the iterable object.
+This means that more than one iterator can be returned by the same iterable object.

-If an object is iterable, you can use the for-in statement to iterate over its elements.

 ## Example